afqueiruga/afqstensorflowexamples/loadfromc/README.md

 ## Executing a graph

 After some more digging, I found some more [example code on StackOverflow](https://stackoverflow.com/questions/44305647/segmentation-fault-when-using-tf-sessionrun-to-run-tensorflow-graph-in-c-not-c) that builds on that last bit of code, credited to user `DrBBQ`.
 (StackOverflow is truly the modern way of learning libraries.)
+I believe this code has a bug in it due to its use of a stack-allocated array for `float values[]` and then passing in a `Deallocator` that calls free.

 ## Statefullness of Our Computations